What Is A Lethal Dose Of Seconal (Secobarbital)?

 Can Seconal Abuse Increase Your Risk Of Fatal Overdose?

-Call To Find Treatment For Seconal Addiction Today
+Treatment For Seconal Addiction

 Seconal overdose is a life-threatening condition that can indicate a drug problem or an underlying mental health condition.
 Without treatment, this can be fatal.
+For more information about addiction treatment options for yourself or a loved one, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) or browse our directory.

 This page does not provide medical advice.
 See more